matpow2/cuwo/README.md

 Status
 ======

 Right now, cuwo has a server that can serve clients.
-Players can see each other in the game, but a lot still needs to be done.
-There is a basic scripting system in place, which allows for chat commands, etc.
+Players can join/leave and see each other in the game, but a lot still needs to be done.
+There is a scripting interface in place which allows for chat commands and administration

 There is also a working MITM server that can inject packets.
 It's useful for reverse-engineering the protocol and can be used as an alternative to a